About the project

-The Cultana Solar Farm is being delivered by SIMEC Energy Australia via an Engineer, Procure and Construction (EPC) partnership with experienced global leader Shanghai Electric.
+The Cultana Solar Farm is being delivered by SIMEC Energy Australia and is gearing up to start construction.

 SIMEC Energy Australia assists individuals, communities, and businesses to lower energy costs, improve regional and state energy security, and to promote regional development.

 SIMEC Energy Australia is a part of the GFG Alliance.
 Learn more about SIMEC Energy Australia here and learn more about GFG Alliance here.

 Where will the generated energy go?